-ASR is the artificial method of storing water underground to be used for later dates by injecting surface water during wet periods to fill underground aquifers.
-It can be used as a more economical and practical alternative to reservoirs and other surface water storage techniques in some areas.
-There is significant concern about the quality of water for injection and whether treating water before it is injected into the wells will be required.
-It is unclear if this is solely in systems used for drinking water or whether

-- 2863 environmental regulation also requires this in agriculture applications, if so cost would be raised - 2864 significantly and would eliminate practicality of ASR for many situations. - 2865 Before injection can be used, significant knowledge of the subsurface of the injection site is needed - 2866 including but not limited to the types of minerals present, existing and potential sources of - 2867 contamination, and soil water content.
-Structure and capacity of the well also needs to be analyzed. - 2868 Agriculture production wells with high elevation screening may be applicable to this use.
-More research - 2869 needs to be completed as to whether this option is applicable to Big Valley. - 2870 ASR is the use of a new or existing well to inject and store water underground during wet periods and - 2871 then extract by the same or other nearly wells to meet demand during dry periods.
-Increased aquifer - 2872 storage provides some of the same benefits as new surface storage, but can be phased in over time and - 2873 can be less expensive.
-From an operations perspective, increased aquifer storage is a practical option - 2874 since it involves the use of new or existing groundwater wells retrofitted for injection.
-ASR projects - 2875 require a permit from the Regional Water Quality Control Board and the permitting method is usually 2876 the Statewide ASR General Order (General Order) adopted by the State Water Resources Control Board - 2877 in 2012.
-More information on the ASR General order can be found at this link: - 2878 https://www.waterboards.ca.gov/water_issues/programs/asr/ - 2879 The General Order requires that the water being injected into aquifer storage meet drinking water - 2880 standards, so in the case of Big Valley, this will require filtration and chlorination of surface water prior 2881 to injection into aquifer storage. - Because pre-treatment of the water source for injection and operation and maintenance of ASR wells is relatively expensive, ASR is typically used when surface spreading via basins or flooded fields is not feasible.
-ASR may be favored in areas of the basin constrained by land area limitations, unfavorable surface soils or shallow confining layers at or near the ground surface preventing deep percolation of - 2886 applied water. - 2887 In Big Valley, the most likely scenarios in which ASR would be implemented are when under the 2888 following conditions: - Flood MAR projects are not able to stabilize groundwater levels in some location due to the presence of impermeable soils at or new the surface, or - 2891 As mitigation to reverse declining groundwater levels near public or domestic supply wells - 2892 ASR would be implemented in phases if the conditions above warrant it and if outside funding - assistance is available through either state or federal grant programs to cover the capital expenses and assist with the monitoring required for compliance with the ASR General Order.
-Under these conditions, - 2895 ASR will be developed in phases as summarized below: - 2896 Phase 1 Assessment of wells and hydrogeology culminating in a technical report to accompany a notice of intent to inject provided to the regional water quality control board.
-This phase will identify locations and monitoring during ASR pilot testing. - 2899 > Phase 2 ASR pilot testing following receipt of a Notice of Applicability from the Regional Water 2900 Quality Control Board.
-Pilot testing may include a single well test or may involve multiple wells 2901 throughout the basin based on the finding and recommendations in the technical report developed in 2902 Phase 1.
+Aquifer storage and recovery (ASR) is the use of a new or existing well to inject and store water underground during wet periods and then extract by the same or other nearly wells to meet demand during dry periods.
+Increased aquifer storage provides some of the same benefits as new surface storage but can be phased in over time and can be less expensive.
+From an operations perspective, increased aquifer storage is a practical option since it involves the use of new or existing groundwater wells 2599 retrofitted for injection.
+ASR projects require a permit from the RWQCB and the permitting method is usually the Statewide ASR General Order (General Order) adopted by the State Water Board in 2012.
+2600

-- 2903 > Phase 3 Implementation including retrofit of existing wells, construction of new wells and operation of these facilities for to stabilize or increase aquifer storage. - 2905 https://www.epa.gov/uic/aquifer-recharge-and-aquifer-storage-and-recovery
+The General Order requires that the water being injected into aquifer storage meet drinking water 2601 2602 standards, so in the case of Big Valley, this will require filtration and chlorination of surface water prior 2603 to injection into aquifer storage.

+2604 Because pre-treatment of the water source for injection and operation and maintenance of ASR wells is 2605 relatively expensive, ASR is typically used when surface spreading via basins or flooded fields is not 2606 feasible.
+ASR may be favored in areas of the Basin constrained by land area limitations, unfavorable 2607 surface soils or shallow confining layers at or near the ground surface preventing deep percolation of 2608 applied water.

+- 2609 In Big Valley, the most likely scenarios in which ASR would be implemented are when under the 2610 following conditions: - 2611 Flood MAR projects are not able to stabilize groundwater levels in some location due to the • 2612 presence of impermeable soils at or new the surface, or - 2613 • As mitigation to reverse declining groundwater levels near public or domestic supply wells

+2614 ASR would be implemented in phases if the conditions above warrant it.
+ASR would only be feasible 2615 with outside funding assistance through either state or federal grant programs to both cover the capital 2616 expenses and assist with the monitoring required for compliance with the ASR General Order.
+Under 2617 these conditions, ASR will be developed in phases as summarized below:

+- 2618 Phase 1 - Assessment of wells and hydrogeology culminating in a technical report to accompany 2619 a notice of intent to inject provided to the regional water quality control board.
+This phase will 2620 identify locations and monitoring during ASR pilot testing. - 2621 Phase 2 - ASR pilot testing following receipt of a Notice of Applicability from the RWQCB. • 2622 Pilot testing may include a single well test or may involve multiple wells throughout the Basin 2623 based on the finding and recommendations in the technical report developed in Phase 1. - 2624 Phase 3 - Implementation including retrofit of existing wells, construction of new wells and • operation of these facilities to stabilize or increase aquifer storage.
+2625 - More information about ASR is available from the U.S. Environmental Protection Agency.
+2626 participate in research and collect data to support the GSP is necessary to support sustainability using the 2629

-2906 9.2 Research and Data Development
+9.2 Research and Data Development 2627

-Data gaps are mentioned and detailed throughout the GSP chapters.
-Continuing to fill these gaps, participate in research, and collect data to support the GSP is a necessity to continue to work towardssupport sustainability using the best science available.
+2628 Data gaps are mentioned and detailed throughout the GSP chapters.
+Continuing to fill these gaps,

+2630 best science available.